A Message from SMAD's Director

 SMAD students learn how to gather, analyze and communicate information in a variety of media and corporate settings.
-All learn print layout, video production and web development, but choose to specialize in one of our concentrations; Converged Media, Corporate Communication, Digital Video & Cinema, or Journalism.
+All learn print layout, video production and web development, but choose to specialize in one of our concentrations; Converged Media, Integrated Advertising and Corporate Communication, Digital Video & Cinema, or Journalism.

 Our curriculum requires writing, law, management and theoretical/analytical classes that encourage students to think critically about media and their future roles in the industry.
 Concentration classes take students deep into content they'll find useful in their first job and later in their careers.

 The buzzword in the industry today is “convergence” - the bringing together of media skills, industries and technologies - and students are encouraged to prepare for something other than a traditional career based on narrow skills, a specific medium and a single method of content delivery.
 For example, journalists now find they need to write for both the eye (print/online) and the ear (audio/video).
 They may need to shoot stills, acquire video and assemble audio/slide presentations for the web.
 Advertising executives and corporate communicators need to know which media to use for which messages and how to reach customers and users via their delivery platforms of choice.

 SMAD is constantly assessing its curriculum and adjusting coursework and programs to meet the challenges of convergence.
 (More information on our curriculum can be found at: http://smad.jmu.edu/majorreq.html).